keotl/jivago/docs/configuration/index.rst

 scopes()
   This method defines component scopes for the ServiceLocator which determine when to instantiate new components.
 By default, only the ``Singleton`` exists.

-get_filters()
-  This method returns a list of Filters which should be applied to a specific request.
-It is called once for every request.

 get_views_folder_path()
   This method defines the folder in which template files are stored for ``RenderedView`` responses.
 Defaults to the ``views`` submodule of the root package.